sonakshi03-06panda/Cyberbulling_detection_system/README.md

 ### API Configuration
 - Modal interface for users to input and store their API keys
-- Support for Hugging Face or OpenAI API key configuration
+- Support for local Hugging Face model configuration
 - Secure storage of API credentials for toxicity analysis

 ### Reporting and Flagging